1. What is the difference between the dog sled day and night trip?

 The main contrast between those two trips is the scenery of the landscape.
 On our day trips, you can enjoy a beautiful view of the surrounding area whereas in the night you will enjoy the deep stillness of the Arctic winter with the possibility of sledding under the northern lights.

-2. Where is the pick-up location for your trips?
+2. Is there a pick-up location for your trips?
 Can I come on my own transport?

 3. Can I bring children on the dog sled trip?

-As the activity might be demanding and strenuous for infants, it is not suitable for small children under the age of 14.
+As the activity might be demanding and strenuous for infants, and due to safety issues, it is not suitable for small children under the age of 14.
 We do have special trips for children, and also the Husky Home Visit is suitable for children.

 Please contact us by e-mail email@example.com.